 Capturing an event history for a specific device can help to determine the reason for the failure and reduce unscheduled downtime.

-Average down time of the device, maintenance history, and other factors can help to determine the best path forward for operational efficiency.
+Average downtime of the asset, maintenance history, and other factors can help to determine the best path forward for operational efficiency.

 With smart, connected devices gathering information, maintenance managers can prioritize maintenance activities, proactively manage the condition and health of their assets and improve mean time between failures.
 This improves the bottom line and helps improve value of the operations.